 A portion of the Company's business operations occurs outside the United States.
 The local currency of each of the Company's subsidiaries is generally its functional currency.
 All assets and liabilities are translated into U.S. dollars at exchange rates existing at the balance sheet dates, revenue and expenses are translated at weighted-average exchange rates and stockholders' equity is recorded at historical exchange rates.
 The resulting foreign currency translation adjustments are recorded as a separate component of stockholders' equity in the condensed consolidated balance sheets and as a component of comprehensive income.
 Transaction gains and losses are included in other expense, net in the condensed consolidated statements of operations and comprehensive income.
-For the three months ended September 30, 2019 and 2018, a net foreign currency loss of \$0.1 million and a gain of \$10,000, respectively, are recorded in other expense, net.
+For the three months ended March 31, 2020 and 2019, net foreign currency losses of \$0.5 million and \$44,000, respectively, are recorded in other expense, net.
+For the nine months ended March 31, 2020 and 2019, net foreign currency losses of \$0.5 million and \$0.1 million, respectively, are recorded in other expense, net.